hiteshsapkota/firstproject/README.md

 ### analysis_all_models.py:
 Considers the Single Task Setting, and generates the average MAE score (for soft_label) averaged over 5 fold data and 5 replications.
 Running this script will generate result for the training, validation, and testing data and stores in directory root_dir/outputs/.
-This will generate Table 1 in the final document
+This will generate Table 1 in the final project document

 ### inference_multitask_bushdid.py:
 This will generate the output prediction result using multitask learning learned model related to the bushdid dataset.